- Family Background:

 Frances directed her first end of year production for NAISDA Dance College titled, your Skin, my Skin in 2014 following with Kamu in 2015, From Sand to Stage, 2016 and Restoration in 2017.

 In 2016, Frances was appointed Head of Creative Studies at NAISDA and directed the re-staging of her 2012 work Terrain for Bangarra’s Parramatta season and the company’s regional tour of Western Australia and South Australia.
 Recently Terrain has been selected on the 2019 – 2021 NSW Higher School Certificate Dance Syllabus.
-In 2018, Frances has been invited to choreograph a new work for Atamira Dance Company (NZ) as part of a triple bill titled: Kotahi.

 Her awards include: Best New Australian Work at the 2003 Helpmann Awards for Walkabout; the 2003 Deadly Award for Female Dancer of the Year; and the 2004 Ausdance Award for Outstanding Achievement in Choreography for Unaipon.
 2010 Helpmann for Best Regional Show for True Stories.
 In 2011, Frances received a Green Room award for Artefact.
 Her full-length work for Bangarra Dance Theatre, Terrain won the Helpmann Award for Best New Australian Dance Work and in 2017 a Helpmann for Best regional Show.